sondraorozco/pacmen/README.md

 - [ ] Make Pacmen and ghosts decrease in size when the bounce off the walls
 - [ ] Write unit tests
 - [ ] Add a fun background to the game board
+- [ ] Add "Stop game" button to stop the setTimeout function

 ## License Info
 This project is licensed under the [MIT License](LICENSE).